Wednesday, April 9, 2008

 6. Require annotated bibliographies for final papers

-An article that is shared among many online faculty members is one from a recent EDUCAUSE Quarterly journal:
+An article that is shared among many online faculty members is one from the EDUCAUSE Quarterly journal:

 http://www.educause.edu/ir/library/pdf/eqm0348.pdf